 A new vista opened up before us around every bend.
 We were constantly gawping at the tall cliffs and the primal but peaceful landscape before us.

-Every now and then there are pink trail markers, but we probably missed a whole bunch of these as it is kind of a ‘pick your own trail’ most of the way.
+Every now and then there are pink trail markers.
+We probably missed a whole bunch of these as it is kind of a ‘pick your own trail’ most of the way.

 There’s a really large pool and waterfall about five hundred metres before you reach the first pool.
 It’s not the first pool.
-We assumed if it was the pool there’d be a sign, and pushed on.
+We assumed if it was the pool that there’d be a sign and pushed on.

 Right on two hours into the hike we got to the first pool.
 There’s an old sign there that seems to confirm it.

-The pool is around thirty metres in diameter with a gravelly ‘beach’ on the downstream end.
+The first Blinman pool is around thirty metres in diameter with a gravelly beach on the downstream end.
 A grey rock wall at the upstream end is daubed bright green with algae where the creek trickles over into the pond.
-The water here is green and murky, as it is in most paces there was little flow.
+The water here is green and murky as it is in most places there is little flow.

-Someone’s moved one of the perfectly flat pieces of stone which abound around (they look like something from the Flintstones kitchen), to a ledge.
+Someone’s moved one of the perfectly flat pieces of stone which abound around the place (they look like something from the Flintstones kitchen) to a ledge.
 It made it easy to lay out the stove and cooking gear to heat up some microwave risotto from the supermarket.
 We ate that and some yoghurt, and some chocolate.
 I used my mini water filter to replenish water bottles from the pools.
-Nearby there should be flowing water which is clear and clean water where it has some flow nearby.
+Nearby there should be flowing water which is clear and clean.

 It’s a great time to reflect on how far you have come, how isolated you are, and how you are one of a relatively small number of people to make the effort to see this place.
 We discussed heading up the second pool a kilometre further on.
 Maybe we could bring the hike kit and camp overnight next time but we’d have to check with the folks at Angorichina on this point.